Additive Summer School (Certificate Program) 2026

 Learning Contents | June 15-19, 2026 | 2 Credit Points

-The AMMM Additve Summer School is designed for young scientist (PhD-Students, PostDocs: Engineers, Physicists, Physicians or similar).
+The AMMM Additve Summer School is designed for young scientist.

 Registration includes accomodation (4 nights; twin and triple rooms with gender-specific allocation in youth hostel*), daily catering, advanced training with hands-on modules (Certificate Program) on June 15-17, 2026, training reception dinner on June 15, 2026, scientific conference on June 17-19, 2026, evening reception on June 17, 2026 and conference dinner on June 18, 2026.
 Registration for the Additive Summer School also includes author fee, when active participation in the AMMM conference is planned (no co-authoring of industry authors).